What are infographics?

-While infographics have served many purposes over the years, they’re now often created as part of digital marketing strategies with the goal of being shared on social media and earning links to a company’s website.
+While infographics have served many purposes over the centuries, they’re now often used as part of digital marketing strategy with the goal of being shared on social media and earning links to a company’s website.

 The practice of using charts, graphs, and histograms to represent data dates back to the publication of William Playfair’s publication of The Commercial and Political Atlas 1786, which included all of these illustrations to represent the economy in England.

 Following its publication, researchers and scientists continued to come up with new ways of visually representing data, like pie charts, diagrams, and stylized figures.

 Then, in 1975, statistician Edward Tufte developed the first seminar on statistical graphics, teaching what is now referred to as data visualization.

 In 1982, Tufte published a book called Visual Display, establishing his reputation as a pioneer of informational graphics.

 Before that, Florence Nightingale changed the course of an entire war with one eye-opening infographic.
 She even convinced Queen Victoria to enact strict sanitary protocols, savings soldiers’ lives then – and millions more since.